plaurance1818/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+Data anaylsys on US Bikeshare data for cities Chicago, New York City and Washington.

 ### Files used
+- bikeshare.py
-chicago.csv
+- chicago.csv
-new_york_city.csv
+- new_york_city.csv
-washington.csv
+- washington.csv

-### Credits
+### Packages
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+- pandas
+- time